TheDiscoScript/nestjs/nx-useful-implementations/README.md

 ## Start the app

-Check scripts in package.json for more details.
+check scripts in package.json for more details.
 There will be either docker or local setup.

+-   mongodb-base-repitory-pattern:
+    -   `npm run mongodb-base-repository-pattern:build`
+    -   `npm run mongodb-base-repository-pattern:up`

 ## Generate code